phonometrica/phonometrica/docs/scripting/api/statistics.rst

 .. function:: chi2_test(X)

-Calculates Pearson's chi-squared test on ``X``, which must be a two-dimensional array.
+Computes Pearson's chi-squared test on ``X``, which must be a two-dimensional array.
 This function returns an object with the following fields:

 * ``chi2``: the chi-squared value